-43rd Cambridge Ophthalmological Symposium
+47th Cambridge Ophthalmological Symposium

-The conference will be centred in Old Divinity School opposite the main gate of St John's college and you will find it hard to avoid the feeling of sharing its history.
-St John's College was founded by Lady Margaret Beaufort, (mother of Henry VII) whose descendants formed the Tudor dynasty.
-Its fine sixteenth and seventeenth century courts are linked to the later nineteenth century Gothic "New Court" by the picturesque Bridge of Sighs, and within the College can also be found the oldest surviving secular building in Cambridge, The School of Pythagoras, dating from about 1200.
+Situated on the delightful Cambridge "Backs", St John's College provides an enchanting setting for the symposium.
+The fine sixteenth and seventeenth century courts are linked to the later nineteenth-century Gothic "New Court" by the picturesque Bridge of Sighs and within the College can also be found the oldest surviving secular building in Cambridge, The School of Pythagoras, dating from about 1200.

-We much look forward to seeing you in Cambridge in 2013.
+We much look forward to seeing you in Cambridge in Septmeber.
 We can assure you of a warm welcome and we hope you will take away not only some new ideas about this challenging field of medicine, but also a lasting memory of Cambridge.